Crocodile (2000 film): Plot

-Eight teenagers, including Brady (Mark McLauchlin), Claire (Caitlin Martin), Duncan (Chris Solari), Kit (D. W. Reiser), Annabelle (Julie Mintz), Sunny (Summer Knight), Foster (Rhett Jordan), and Hubs (Greg Wayne) are going on a weekend boat trip on a remote lake in Southern California for spring break.
-As the group is about to depart on their boat, they are warned by Sheriff Bowman (Harrison Young) to be sensible and keep out of danger.
-After a day of partying, the group have a bonfire, where Kit tells them a local story about how in the early 20th century (around 1904; 96 years ago) a hotel owner named Harlan featured a 40 ft crocodile named Flat Dog at his hotel.
-Harlan eventually sets up a shrine to Flat Dog, believing her to be an avatar to the ancient Egyptian crocodile god (Sobek), creating a cult that worshiped the crocodile.
+Eight teenagers, including Brady, Claire, Duncan, Kit, Annabelle, Sunny, Foster, and Hubs, are going on a weekend boat trip on a remote lake in Southern California for spring break.
+As the group is about to depart on their boat, Sheriff Bowman warns them to be sensible and stay out of danger.
+After a day of partying, the group has a bonfire, where Kit tells them a local story about how in the early 20th century, a hotel owner named Harlan featured a 40 ft crocodile named Flat Dog at his hotel.
+Harlan eventually sets up a shrine to Flat Dog, believing her to be an avatar of the ancient Egyptian crocodile god (Sobek), creating a cult that worshiped the crocodile.
 The town eventually ran Harlan away because of his heathenism and torched his hotel years later when Kit was a kid.
 Close by, two local fishermen destroy a crocodile nest, only for them both to be attacked by Flat Dog, who devours them both.

-The following day the teenagers continue to party.
-Annabelle's dog, Princess, runs away, leading the group to the crocodile's nest, where Duncan breaks an egg and Hubs hides the last one in Claire's bag.
+The next day, the teenagers continue to party.
+Annabelle's dog, Princess, runs away, leading the group to the crocodile's nest, where Duncan breaks an egg, and Hubs hides the last one in Claire's bag.
 At night, Sunny becomes incredibly drunk and reveals Brady cheated on Claire with her, resulting in Claire breaking up with Brady.
-Hubs, who is also heavily intoxicated falls asleep at the bonfire while the rest of the group returns to the boat.
-Sometime later, Hubs attempts to return to the boat but is eaten by Flat Dog, while the boat becomes untied and begins to drift in the lake.
+Hubs, who is also heavily intoxicated, falls asleep at the bonfire while the rest of the group returns to the boat.
+Some time later, Hubs attempts to return to the boat but is eaten by Flat Dog, and the boat, untied, begins to drift in the lake.
 In the morning, the friends find their boat has become stuck, leaving them stranded.
-While the rest of the group attempt to fix the boat, Brady and Sunny go to try to find Hubs.
+While the rest of the group attempts to fix the boat, Brady and Sunny go to try to find Hubs.
 Sunny attempts to get Brady to go swimming, but she narrowly escapes an attack by Flat Dog.
-The pair rush back to the boat to warn the others.
-However, Flat Dog arrives and sinks the boat, killing Foster in the process.
+The pair rushes back to the boat to warn the others.
+However, Flat Dog arrives and sinks the boat, killing Foster.